 Members of the Citizens’ Assembly learn in depth about an issue, hearing from expert witnesses and people with experience of the issue.
 Together, they then discuss the issue and reach a collective decision on what they think should be done.
 The discussions are supported by trained, neutral facilitators.
 Their role is to make sure everyone can be heard and feels comfortable.
 The Assembly’s recommendation is then given to decision makers who decide what will happen next.

-Why have a Citizens' Assembly in Romsey?
+Why did we have a Citizens' Assembly in Romsey?

 How do we improve the area around Crosfield Hall and the Bus Station to deliver the maximum benefit to Romsey?